-With CQ5, you can manually manage multiple sites.
-When the number of sites in the same language is low (three to five), a manual process is possible.
-However, as soon as the number of sites grows or when multiple languages are involved, it becomes more efficient to use an automated functionality: the Multi Site Manager (MSM).
-The MSM lets you define relations between the sites and also lets you define to what degree re-use or control is exerted on the different sites.
-The MSM, once set up, does this automatically.
+For example, web sites are often provided in multiple languages for international audiences.
+When the number of sites in the same language is low (three to five), a manual process for syncronizing content across sites is possible.
+However, as soon as the number of sites grows or when multiple languages are involved, it becomes more efficient to automate the process.

-MSM reduces the time it takes to manage your websites and increases re-use for:
+MSM reduces the time it takes to manage your websites and increases the re-use of common content:

-Automatic updates of one or more sites based on a source site.
-It allows you to:
+Automatically update one or more sites based on a source site:

-Enforce a common base structure and common content across all versions of the website.
+Enforce a common base structure and use common content across multiple sites.